Tori No Kurozu-ni

 - 1/3 cup (80 ml) soy sauce

-- 1/4 cup (60 ml) black vinegar (can be substituted with regular rice wine vinegar)
+- 1/4 cup (60 ml) Japanese black vinegar (can substitute with rice vinegar)

 - 3 cloves garlic, lightly smashed

 - 3 pieces whole dry red chili peppers (optional)